Intervention/docs/image/v3/getting-started/upgrade.md

 ---
 title: "Upgrade Guide"
 subtitle: "Upgrade from Intervention Image 2.x to 3.x"
-lead: "Learn how to quickly migrate from Intervention Image version 2 to version 3.
-See what new features are available and what changes have been made in the update."
+lead: "Migrate from Intervention Image v2 to v3.
+Complete upgrade guide covering new features, breaking changes, and migration steps in PHP."
 sort: 3
 ---